 The Urology department is actively involved in the teaching of medical students and urology residents.

-Two candidates a year are accepted into the department’s Accreditation Council for Graduate Medical Education (ACGME) accredited program.
+Three candidates a year are accepted into the departments Accreditation Council for Graduate Medical Education (ACGME) accredited program and as of July 1, 2016: this appointment is contingent upon successful passage of all pre-employment procedures including mandatory drug screening.
 The residency encompasses the entire breadth of urology and is a 5 year training program with the first year spent in the general surgery department.
 Urology residents receive gradually increasing responsibility each year and participate in adult urological care in two hospitals, the VA and University Hospital.

 The clinical and surgical experience is enhanced through: